-China’s lunar map is divided into labelled sections (see below).
 CE1’s files are much smaller and have a lower resolution, but they are useful ones to have as a way of checking which file you need to look at in the more detailed dataset.
-The second set of data is an accompanying DEM (Digital Elevation Model) file collection that can help build surface models.
-At the time of writing this is not available.

-Each rar file contains a TIF image, a ‘.03’ file, and a ‘.tfw’ file.
-The tfw file is a one that contains simple information about a photograph’s location.
+The data for each sections consists of a .lbl, a .tfw and a ‘.03’ file.
+The lbl files can be used in GIS software, but are not always required.
+The tfw file is one that contains simple information about a photograph’s location.
 The .03 file can be used in the same software that opens the CE2 data.
 For most things, the TIF image is just fine here and it can be opened in any image viewing software.

 What isn’t immediately obvious is that the images are divided into 3 parts, and so far you’ve only opened on of them.
 If you were sure you’d captured the right part of the image you could just save it now, but if you do that it seems to stop it from letting you open the other parts of the picture.
 So, my recommended procedure is to go straight to the ‘Large Image Selection’ menu and go to the ‘Next Line Samples’.
 Do this twice and you’ll have all three elements of the image open.